NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

     - "GROUPS:owner,admin,mod,helper,builder,vip,default"
     - "PLACEHOLDER_A_TO_Z:%player%"
 ```
 Here, players are sorted by their group first.
-Owner goes above admin etc. However, if 2 people have the same group (such as admin), next sorting type decides final order.
+Owner goes above admin etc. However,
+if 2 people have the same group (such as admin), the next sorting type decides the final order.
 In this case, admin with alphabetically lower username will be higher in the tablist.

 A common request is putting AFK players on the bottom of tablist.
 This can be achieved with the following configuration:
 ```